+Experts disagree on what the reference to “a gentile and a tax collector” means.
 We can’t be sure what Jesus meant by that last line – it doesn’t provide clear guidance for us, his followers, in 21st Century Christian communities.
 But the first three steps we are to follow when someone sins against us are very clear.
 First, we talk to them.
 If they don’t listen, we talk to one or two others (no more than one or two) and ask them to go with us to talk to the abuser.
 If the abuser still won’t listen, we take the matter to the whole church.

 I know this sounds difficult.
 I know it can be very difficult for the victim of abuse to talk to their abuser about the abuse.
-I know how difficult this is through personal experience.
+I know how difficult this is from personal experience.
 But this is what Jesus tells us, his followers, to do.
 Imagine what Christian communities would be like if we all adopted this as our way of handling abuse and conflict.
 Imagine how non-Christians would react if it was widely known that this is how Christians handle abuse and conflict.